Microsoft adds per-app time limits to its parental controls – TechCrunch

 Microsoft is following Apple and Google’s lead with today’s launch of per-app and per-game time limits in its parental control software.
-Already, the company allows parents to limit screen time across Windows 10, Xbox One, and Android via the Microsoft Launcher.
-However, it hadn’t yet allowed parents to limit the amount of time a child would spend in a specific app or game, as its competitors do.
+Already, the company allows parents to limit screen time across Windows 10, Xbox One and Android via the Microsoft Launcher.
+However, it hadn’t yet allowed parents to limit the amount of time a child could spend in a specific app or game, as its competitors do.

 Instead, its existing controls allowed parents only to dole out a set amount of hours of screen time.
 Parents could choose to either leave the time up to the kids to manage, or limit it at the device level — like, only allowing one hour of Xbox time but permitting more screen time on the PC, for example.